dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 estabilishment of an idea, so that the idea appears authoritative or at least having substance, even though it contains fictitious components.
-Such ideas might include retroactively inserting a comic book series that never existed or a establishing the basis for a cover story.
-This is actually an idea from theosophy: social memory is malleable.
-Convince enough people that an idea is real or that an event occured, then other people will be much more likely to believe it -- or they will actually begin incepting false memories within themselves.
+Such ideas might include retroactively inserting a comic book series into society's collective memory that never existed or a establishing the basis for a cover story.

+This borrows heavily from Theosophy's ideas: social memory is malleable.
+Convince enough people that an idea is real or that an event occured and other people will become willing vectors in spreading an idea they believe to be authentic.
+Better yet, they may actually begin incepting false memories within themselves.

 #### Command This Technique With Mastery and You Might As Well Have Time Travel

-> Please note that I cannot stand this: ideas should be considered
+> Please note that I cannot stand the idea I just described:
-> rationally and logically firstmost.
-However, people circumvent the
+> information should be considered rationally and logically
+> firstmost.
+However, people circumvent the intractibility of
-> intractibility of sociophysical problems by distributing
+> sociophysical problems by distributing consensus/validation of
-> consensus/validation of ideas.
-It's simply not possible to know
+> ideas.
+It's simply not possible to know everything, so its more
-> everything, so its more useful to be able to gauge the authenticity
+> useful to be able to gauge the authenticity of an idea by how it is
-> of an idea by how it is presented to you.
-Unfortunately, this leads
+> presented to you.
+Unfortunately, this leads to vulnerabilities, some
-> to vulnerabilities, some of which are systemic and WILL BE
-> ESPECIALLY RELEVANT IN OUR DECADE.
+> of which are systemic and WILL BE ESPECIALLY RELEVANT IN OUR DECADE.

 Critically, one can harness the [Mandela Effect](https://en.wikipedia.org/wiki/False_memory#Collective_false_memories)